Programie/ChromeScreens/README.md

 A line looks like 'Screen-ID Chrome Arguments'.
 The screen is a number starting at 0.

-The chrome arguments typically contains the URL of the website to load.
+The chrome arguments typically contain the URL of the website to load.
 You may specify multiple URLs separated by space to open multiple tabs and install a [Chrome Extension which automatically switches the tabs](https://chrome.google.com/webstore/detail/revolver-tabs/dlknooajieciikpedpldejhhijacnbda).

 Example:
 ```